chenxy21/ISR-Lab/content/_index.md

       title: |
         Intelligent Systems and Robotics Lab
       image:
-        filename: handsomecat.png
+        filename: combined_logo.png
       text: |
         <br>

-        'The **Intelligent Systems and Robotics** (ISR) Lab is the world number one robotics lab leading by great Prof. Chen.
-I am an assistant professor in Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University.
-Prior to that, I was working with Prof. Masayoshi Tomizuka at the University of California, Berkeley and received my Ph.D. degree in 2020.
-I received my Bachelor degree from Tsinghua University in 2015.
-I am working at an intersection of machine learning, robotics and control to build intelligent systems which can efficiently learn safe and reliable sensori-motor control policies.
-Applications of my work mainly focus on robotic systems such as autonomous driving and industrial robots.
-My research interests include reinforcement learning, control, deep learning, autonomous driving, and robotics.'
+        'The Intelligent Systems and Robotics Lab (ISRLab) is founded by [Prof. Jianyu Chen](http://people.iiis.tsinghua.edu.cn/~jychen/).
+It is affiliated with the Institute for [Interdisciplinary Information Sciences (IIIS)](https://iiis.tsinghua.edu.cn/) at Tsinghua University, and the [Shanghai Qizhi Institute](https://sqz.ac.cn).
+Our goal is to build advanced robotic systems with high performance and high intelligence.
+We work in the cross fields of robotics, reinforcement learning, and large language models.'
 ---